vloschiavo/powerwall2/README.md

 1. `self_consumption`
 2. `backup`

 There also is an option to set the max PV Export power in kW.
-I'm not 100% sure what that does but I could guess.
-Mine is currently set to null.
+I'm not 100% sure what that does but I could guess (Time of use?).
+Mine is currently set to null (probably because time of use isn't enabled on my system yet (as of April 2018).
 You can omit this key/value pair from the POST.

 `{max_pv_export_power_kW: null, mode: "self_consumption", backup_reserve_percent: 24}`